Anatomically Correct Human Hand Model

 Chris Anjewierden, BS Student

 The goal of this research is to develop an all inclusive tendon and skeletal model for the human hand.
-This model has may applications that including tendon surgery study and bioinspired robotics and exoskeleton hand design applications.
+This model has may applications in biomechanics and robotics that include tendon transfer surgery study and bioinspired robotic and exoskeleton hand design applications.
 Using bond graph modeling techniques, a dynamic model of the human index finger and a Graphical User Interface for simulation were developed.
 As a validation and study tool a robotic analog to the anatomically correct model has been designed.
-Using these tools, a further whole hand model and robotic hand will be created for the study of tendon routing and attachment kinematics.
+Using these tools, a further whole hand model and robotic hand will be created for the study of tendon routing, digit interconnections, and digit control.

 Optimal Control of Actuator Arrays with Electric and Thermofluidic Inputs